Enterprise Architecture Benefits

 3. Standardization and Risk Mitigation

-If you would only have solutions built on open standards, then integrating processes, services, and applications is easy to do.
+If you would only have solutions built on open standards, then integrating processes, services, and applications is easy.

 EA is a proven tool or method to standardize IT successfully.

 The less diverse an IT landscape is, and the fewer relationships or interfaces there, the less complex the IT landscape is.
-Lower complexity leads to higher availability, an improved way of working in the IT landscape, and much fewer risks it will fail.
+Lower complexity leads to higher availability, an improved way of working in the IT landscape, and much fewer risks of failure.

 Dragon1 as an open EA method supports you in standardizing your IT Landscape.